fedimod/fires/docs/concepts/labels.md

 As a Data Provider annotating the recommendations and advisories with Labels enables both machines and humans to better understand the information being presented.
 For instance, a Data Consumer may choose to automatically apply recommendations with one label, but require human review for another label.

-If you're interested to see how labels look in the protocol, see [Reference: Protocol - Labels](../reference/protocol/labels.md).
+If you're interested to see how labels look in the protocol, see [Protocol Reference: Labels](../reference/protocol/data-model/labels.md).